Singapore’s growing success in the worldwide film industry attests to this, with homegrown films such as

 Collaborative efforts between local and international film companies have been increasing.
 Co-produced films bring together resources from co-producing countries and help Singapore filmmakers participate in projects of international standing and with potential for global distribution.
-One notable co-production is Singapore and Australia’s first official film under the Australia-Singapore co-production agreement, BAIT.
-This film showcases Singapore’s technical capabilities in stereoscopic 3D technology.
+One recent co-production is

 The Singapore Film Commission (SFC), which is part of MDA, nurtures, supports and promotes Singapore talent in filmmaking and the production of films.
 It administers the

 Film Mentorship Initiative, which helps filmmakers attend international film project labs overseas, so they can learn from experts and work on their skills.
-To deepen the appreciation of local films in Singapore, the SGFilm Channel was launched in February 2013 as part of the Watch Local initiative, to allow easy access to Singapore short films and trailers of upcoming local releases.
+To deepen the appreciation of local films in Singapore, the Watch Local initiative was launched in 2012 to encourage access and appreciation of Singapore short and feature films.
+Partners of this initiative included

 Objectifs Centre for Photography and Filmmaking, the National Museum of Singapore Cinematheque and the